David-Watkins-technology/David-Watkins-technology/README.md

 ### Welcome to the GitHub landing page for David Watkins Technology

+## The name of this project is David-Watkins-technology

+This project is to create a temporary landing page for my GitHub profile.
+It invites you to make **suggestions** or **recommendations** either by creating a new branch:

+In your terminal,

 I am a relative newcomer to coding.
 If you have any **suggestions** or **recommendations** please create a branch to this main directory.
 Alternatively, you can email me at david.watkins.technology@gmail.com.

 I'm currently learning Python through the HyperionDev Software Engineering Bootcamp.
 If you too are interested in developing your coding skills, I would recommend HyperionDev.
 You can find them here: https://www.hyperiondev.com.